meteor/meteor/v3-docs/v3-migration-docs/index.md

 ## When will Blaze be ready for version 3.0?

-The team considered Blaze adjustments to version 3.0 almost done.
+The team considered Blaze adjustments to version 3.0 done, version 2.9 and upper are with all features regarding async APIs.

 You can check more information on the [Blaze page](./front-end/blaze.md).